fenago/data-science/lab_guides/Lab_1.md

 Caption: Logs of the trained Random Forest model

-In the preceding output, we can see a Random Forest model with the default hyperparameters.
-You will be introduced to some of them in *Lab 4*, *Multiclass Classification with RandomForest*.

 Once trained, we can use the `.predict()` method to predict the target for one or more observations.
 Here we will use the same data